How to Debug Automation Results

 The Site Can’t Be Reached When Navigating to the Test URL

-You might find you cannot get to the site.
-Make sure to whitelist all Rainforest IP addresses.
+If you find the Rainforest virtual machine can't reach your website, make sure to whitelist all Rainforest IP addresses.
 See Which IP Addresses Do Rainforest Tests Come From? for more information.

 Example of a blocked IP address.